GirlsDoPorn: Lawsuit outcomes

 In December 2020, Garcia pled guilty to federal charges of sex trafficking by force, fraud, and coercion.
 On June 14, 2021, Garcia was sentenced to 20 years in custody, more than the prosecutors' suggested 12.5 years and the 7 years sought by his defense team.
 He will also be on supervised release for 10 years following the end of his custodial term.

 In January 2021, Gyi pleaded guilty to conspiracy to commit sex trafficking by force, fraud, and coercion; he lied to performers that their videos would not be posted on the Internet.
 He was sentenced to four years in prison on November 9, 2022.
 Six of his victims gave their impact statements during his sentencing hearing.
 In March 2023, Gyi was ordered to pay over $100,000 as restitution to two of his victims.
-On July 26, 2022, Wolfe plead guilty to the count of conspiracy to commit sex trafficking by force, fraud and coercion.
-He was sentenced to 14 years in prison on March 19, 2024.
-Pratt entered a not guilty plea on the same day.

-In April 2021, Moser pleaded guilty to conspiracy to commit sex trafficking by force, fraud, and coercion.
-On January 24, 2023, cameraman Alexander Brian Foster was charged with one count of conspiracy to commit stalking and he pleaded guilty the same day.
-He admitted to filming around 100 videos for GirlsDoPorn and GirlsDoToys and creating the video "22 Whores + 5 Shady Lawyers VS GirlsDoPorn".
-He was facing a maximum of five years in prison.
-Foster was sentenced on April 28, 2023, to one year and one day in prison.
+In April 2021, Moser pleaded guilty to conspiracy to commit sex trafficking by force, fraud, and coercion..
+On December 12, 2025, Valorie Moser was sentenced to two years in prison followed by three years of supervised release.